 You Asked, I Answered

-Are these shrimp taco bowls dairy-free?
+Are shrimp taco bowls gluten-free or dairy-free?

 Who’s Stirring the Pot?